cfengine/documentation/examples.markdown

 ## Links to Examples ##

-* [Example Snippets][Example Snippets]

-This section is divided into topical areas, and includes many examples of policy and promises.
+* [Example Snippets][Example Snippets]: This section is divided into topical areas, and includes many examples of policy and promises.
 Each of the snippets can be easily copied or downloaded to a policy server and used as is.

 Note: CFEngine also includes a small set of examples by default, which can be found in `/var/cfengine/share/doc/examples`.

+* Enterprise API Examples
 * [Tutorials][Tutorials]
 * Design Center examples in the CFEngine [GitHub repository](https://github.com/cfengine/design-center/tree/master/examples).